I’ll talk about some health issues here, some of which I personally have had issue with, others not.

 Another big issue is dehydration, which chronic issues with that can manifest into outward illnesses like arthritis, asthma, glaucoma, allergies, lupus, high blood pressure, diabetes, ulcers and many more.
 Many people are years, even decades, behind on their water.
 And sea salt also plays a role in proper hydration.
 These dehydrated people often don’t drink much if any water and also tend to consume a lot of caffeine and alcohol.

 I have a glass of water beside me constantly.
 I even drink water if and when, and at the same time as, I indulge in caffeine or alcohol.
-And I acknowledge that if I do indulge in those drinks, I’ll need even more water to make up for it.
+And I acknowledge that if I do indulge in those drinks, I’ll need even more water to make up for it, since caffeine and alcohol serve as diuretics, making you release water from your system.

 If there is any fundamental health thing that is more immediately important than anything else – other than perhaps breathing air – it is proper water and sea salt consumption.
 Water even plays into your body getting enough oxygen.
 The red corpuscles carry oxygen to body parts, but they actually can’t carry enough by themselves, they depend on water molecules that cling to the corpuscles to aid in bringing additional oxygen to body parts.